askui/askui-dev-docs/README.md

 #### How to get Search to Work Locally

-For your searchbar to work locally the above command is not sufficient.
+For your search bar to work locally the above command is not sufficient.
 You have to generate the static content and then serve it locally.

 ```shell